Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Discussion

 The Hamiltonian form we considered in developing correctors is a common characteristic of lattice Hamiltonians.
 These Hamiltonians typically can be divided into two exactly simulatable parts because either they contain pairwise commuting terms or they can be efficiently diagonalized, as seen in the example Hamiltonians in~\cref{sec:numerics}.
 The assumptions taken for perturbed systems apply for generic Hamiltonians of the form $H=T+V$ with~$T$ the kinetic part that is exactly simulatable and~$V$ a weak potential part with a small norm.
 A prime example for this case is the electronic-structure Hamiltonian represented in the first-quantized plane wave basis in the regime where the number of electrons~$\mu$ is much smaller than the number of plane wave orbitals~$N$~($\mu \ll N$): the norm of the kinetic part in this regime is much smaller than the norm of the sum of the potential parts~\cite{BBM+19}.

-While we demonstrated the advantage of CPFs in simulating Hamiltonians with exactly simulatable partitions, we remark that CPFs are not limited to such cases: CPFs could also be advantageous even in cases where none of the Hamiltonian partitions are exactly simulatable.
+While we demonstrated the advantage of CPFs in simulating Hamiltonians with exactly simulatable partitions, we remark that CPFs are not limited to such cases.
+CPFs could also be advantageous even in cases where none of the partitions are exactly simulatable.
 As in the divide and conquer approach for Hamiltonian simulation~\cite{HP18}, CPFs can be used to simulate the evolution generated by such Hamiltonians in terms of exponentials of the Hamiltonian partitions, each of which can be subsequently approximated by standard product formulas.
-We expect this approach to be more advantageous for cases where one Hamiltonian partition has a significantly smaller norm than the other.
-A prime example for such cases is a Pauli representation of the electronic structure Hamiltonian in the commonly used basis sets in computational chemistry, such as the minimal basis set.
-The spectral norm distribution of the Hamiltonian terms (i.e., the distribution of the magnitude of the Pauli coefficients) in this case is sharply picked, as studied in prior works~\cite{XS24,HP18,PHC+14}.
+We expect this approach to be more advantageous for cases where one partition has a significantly smaller norm than the other.
+A prime example for such cases is a Pauli representation of the electronic-structure Hamiltonian in computational chemistry, such as the minimal basis set.
+The spectral norm distribution of the Hamiltonian terms (i.e., the distribution of the magnitude of the Pauli coefficients) in this case is sharply peaked~\cite{XS24,HP18,PHC+14}.
 By a hard cutoff on the spectral norm, for instance, this Hamiltonian can be divided into two partitions, one with few terms and a large norm and the other with many terms and a small norm.